There are scam messages in circulation that claim to be sent by the Tax Administration. Read more about scam messages

 Smaller capital losses are not deductible: if the total of the acquisition costs of the sold assets is no more than €1,000 during the tax year, no deduction is granted.

-Claim deductions for a capital loss in MyTax or complete Form 9 Capital gain or capital loss
+Claim deductions in MyTax or complete Form 9 Capital gain or capital loss

 You are entitled to claim deductions for an agricultural or business loss, on the condition that you make the claim before the tax assessment process has ended for the tax year concerned.